Golden Hind: London

-Present day

 Golden Hinde replica moored at Tower Pier in 1974, before her transatlantic voyage.

 Golden Hinde, a full-size reconstruction of the ship, was built by traditional methods in Appledore, Devon, and launched in 1973.
 Golden Hinde was the result of three years research and construction.
-Since then, she has travelled more than 140,000 miles (225,000 km).
+Since then, she has travelled more than 140,000 miles.
 She sailed from Plymouth on her maiden voyage in late 1974, arriving on 9 March 1975 in San Francisco.
 In 1979, she sailed to Japan to make the miniseries Shōgun, after which she returned to the UK having completed a circumnavigation.
 Between 1981 and 1984, she was berthed in England and was established as an educational museum.
 In 1984–85, she sailed around the British Isles and then crossed the Atlantic to St Thomas in the Caribbean.
 In 1986, she passed through the Panama Canal to sail on to Vancouver, where she was the main attraction in the Marine Plaza at Expo86.
 In 1987, she began a tour of US coastal cities, spending two years on the Pacific coast.
 In late 1988, she passed back through the Panama Canal to continue port visits on the Gulf and east coasts of the US.
 In 1992, she returned home to the UK and spent the next four years visiting ports in Europe.
 Since 1996, she has been berthed at St Mary Overie Dock, in Bankside, Southwark, London, where she is open to the public and hosts a range of educational programmes.

-1920s

-A replica of Golden Hind formed part of the children's playground at the 1924 British Empire Exhibition, on the recommendation of Agatha Christie.